On this page:

 From around 1980 to the year 2000, the "First Digital Revolution" took place as a mass digitization occurred with a wide variety of media increasingly being encoded into the binary world of cyberspace.
 However, the idea behind today's resultant "Second Digital Revolution" is that we are now in a more mature phase of digital technology development in which the focus is far more on the "atomization" of digital content back into the real world.
 For a far more detailed explanation of the Second Digital Revolution and its development, please see the Second Digital Revolution page.

 Industrial civilization is part of the natural world.
 As such it may also be subject to a natural cycle of rise and fall.
 In this context, industrial civilization is now perhaps somewhere in its thirties -- still thriving, but also at the point of having to learn to increasingly leverage its wisdom in the face of diminishing physical opportunity.
-For more on this idea, please see my Thirtysomething Civilization video -- or read my book 25 Things You Need to Know About the Future page.
+For more on this idea, please see my Thirtysomething Civilization video.

 The Five Facets of Reality is a conceptual framework to assist in the study of radical technological, social and cultural transition.
 The model divides human history into "the past", "the present" and "the future", and then seeks to explore changes in five key "facets" of human and organizational existence across these time periods.
 For a more detailed explanation of this future mindset tool, please see the Five Facets of Reality page.